-The FirstHand Puppetry Artist Training Program supports artists to develop their skills within the art form of puppetry.
+In 2010 with the assistance of the Ian Potter Foundation, the FirstHand Puppetry Artist Training Program was established to support artists to develop their skills within the art form of puppetry.

-FirstHand offers training in the creation of puppetry and is suited to applicants with a strong skills base in performing for new theatre.
-Ideally you will have completed an undergraduate degree in a related field, but consideration will be given to applicants with a demonstrable level of other training or relevant experience.
+FirstHand offered training in the creation of puppetry and interested applicants could apply to the program on an annual basis.
+The program was suited to applicants with a strong skill base in performing for new theatre, Ideally who have completed an undergraduate degree in a related field, but consideration was also given to applicants with a demonstrable level of other training or relevant experience.

 The 2017 FirstHand Emergent Puppetry Artists